-Please minimize disruptive noise during performances: Ballet performances are a wonderful event when the community gets together to experience the performing art form at one place and time.
-Many of our patrons are new comers while others are seasoned balletomanes and aficionados.
-Please be courteous and respectful to everyone during the performance by refraining from talking, rustling programs, using your cell phone to text or twitter, etc.
+Please minimize disruptive noise during performances.
+Ballet performances are a wonderful event when the community gets together to experience the performing art form at one place and time.
+Many of our patrons are newcomers while others are seasoned balletomanes and aficionados.
+Please be courteous and respectful to everyone during the performance by refraining from talking, rustling programs, using any electronic device, etc.

 Binoculars and coat check are currently unavailable at the Balboa Theatre.

 Food is not allowed in the auditorium.
 Patrons may bring in drinks purchased at the Theatre or bottled water only.
 Please note that food and beverage items may not be brought in to the Theatre from outside sources.
 Concession Stands are conveniently located on all levels of the Theatre, offering a variety of snacks, soft drinks, coffee, wine and beer.
 Additional bar service is available on the Salon level.
 Balboa Theatre concession stands are able to accept cash or major credit cards for food and beverage items.
 For pre or post performance dining and entertainment, The Balboa Theatre’s central downtown location in the lively Gaslamp Quarter offers many wonderful options.
 Browse some options here.

 The Historic Balboa Theatre has undergone extensive accommodations to provide accessible improvements and upgrades for the comfort of our guests.
 Dedicated Accessible Wheelchair Seating is available on the main floor Orchestra (row H—House Right entry) and rear Orchestra (row X).